apos/pifinder_tweaks/README.md

 # Work in progress - do not use for now !!!
 ##############################################

-# Unite PiFinder & Stellarmate[PiFinder](https://www.pifinder.io/) is one of the coolest astronomy projects out there besides [Stellarmate](https://stellarmate.com).
+# Unite PiFinder & Stellarmate
+[PiFinder](https://www.pifinder.io/) is one of the coolest astronomy projects out there besides [Stellarmate](https://stellarmate.com).
 In this project I describe, how to add the PiFinder software to an existing Stellarmate.

 Main sources for PiFinder are: